byterazor/FHEM-NTFY/README.md

 ## DESCRIPTION

-FHEM Module to use the ntfy.sh service for piush notifications.
+FHEM Module to use the ntfy.sh service for push notifications.
-Selft hosted servers are also supported.
+Self hosted servers are also supported.

+## NOTICE

+At the moment this is only work for myself.
+There is no documentation except code comments.
+This might change in the future.

+My time is very limitted due to family and work constraints.
+So do not expect any major contributions.

+## ISSUES

+You are welcome to leave issues here.
+But please be friendly and keep in mind that this is a sparetime project of someone with a family.

 ## Authors

 - Dominik Meyer <dmeyer@federationhq.de>

+## SOURCE

+The origin of this repository is https://gitea.federationhq.de/byterazor/FHEM-NTFY.

+The github repository is, for the moment, a push mirror to organize tickets.
+This will change in the future!

 ## License